 In connection with the merger, substantially all of the former shareholders of Protalix Ltd. entered into lock-up agreements with respect to their shares of our common stock to satisfy Israeli tax laws and contractual obligations.
 The lock-up agreements prohibited such former shareholders of Protalix Ltd. from, directly or indirectly, selling or otherwise transferring the shares of our common stock issued to them in connection with the merger during a period commencing upon the closing of the merger and ending on January 1, 2009.
 However, during such period, each such former Protalix Ltd. shareholder was permitted, under the terms of the lock-up agreements and the tax ruling described below, to sell an aggregate of 10% of each such shareholder's original number of locked-up shares.
 All permitted sales of locked-up shares that may be made during such time period are cumulative.
 On June 11, 2008, after completing discussions with the Israeli tax authorities regarding the tax ruling, we approved the early termination of the lock-up agreements for holders of 5% or less of our outstanding shares as of the closing of the merger.
 The early termination of the lock-up agreements allows an additional 22,929,381 shares of our common stock to become eligible for sale on the public market.
-However, up to 35,875,319 shares of our common stock, remain subject to the lock-up agreements until January 1, 2009.
+However, up to 35,875,319 shares of our common stock and options and warrants to purchase 3,046,052 shares of our common stock, or approximately 51.3% of our outstanding shares of common stock, remain subject to the lock-up agreements until January 1,2009.